 Sexual betrayal, abuse and divorce

-Caregiving for immigrant elderly parents (leukemia, diabetes and a broken knee) while handling cultural clashes
+Caregiving for immigrant elderly parents while handling cultural clashes

 Menopause and female reproductive diseases